tridactyl/tridactyl/doc/architecture.md

 Command history will be synchronised using the storage API.
 We anticipate storing the maps using the same API, but only on request (e.g, `:mktridactylrc`)

+## Code Generation and messaging wrappers

+Some functionality runs in the content script, for example, changing the mode which is local to each tab.
+Some functionality runs in the background script, for example, opening a new tab which requires the `browser.tabs` API which only the background script can access.
+We don't want to be hand-rolling cross-context messaging for every function in Tridactyl, so we implement some functionality for forwarding invocations of some modules between contexts.
+To make this easier on Typescript's compiler, we currently handle this by generating wrapper code.

+Each module in `src/content_auto` and `src/background_auto` will have an identically-named wrapper generated for it in `src/lib`.
+That wrapper looks at the context it's being invoked from and sends an RPC to the appropriate context using the functions in `src/lib/messaging.ts`; for example, invoking a content-only function will use `messageActiveTab` if invoked in the background but `messageOwnTab` if invoked from the commandline iframe.

 ## The rest

 {{Links to the litcoffee for each concept here.
 Architecture specific to them will be discussed there.}}